Richard Ojeda: Teacher strikes

-2018 U.S. House campaign
+2018 U.S. House campaign in West Virginia

 Ojeda ran for West Virginia's 3rd congressional district, a seat which was vacated by Republican Evan Jenkins, who filed instead to run in the primary for the U.S. Senate.
 His campaign was staffed in part by local residents who were working on the campaign without pay, and held private jobs while working on the campaign.

 According to Ojeda, his campaign only accepted donations from individual donors and labor unions.
 He won the Democratic primary on May 9, 2018, defeating Shirley Love, Janice Hagerman, and Paul Davis.

 The web publication Salon.com said that Ojeda's race was a potential bellwether due to the perceived alienation of a significant part of the electorate that supported Trump's candidacy, noting that "Ojeda is no stranger to converting Trump supporters: He won his state Senate election by 18 points, in a district Trump carried by 59."

 During the campaign, Ojeda agreed to an interview for Michael Moore's documentary, Fahrenheit 11/9.
 Ojeda's off the cuff unpolished pronouncements subsequently appeared in the trailer for the movie; "I’m sick and tired of people telling me America is the greatest country—because we can whip your ass?", and "I don’t give a shit who you are.
 I’ll fight you in the damn street right now".
 The comments were used by opponent Carol Miller's campaign to bring under question Ojeda's patriotism while labeling him as unhinged.
 Ojeda took issue with Miller's criticism in a campaign ad.
 Ojeda also made an appearance on The Young Turks interview show Rebel HQ, where he discussed his economic policies.

 As the polling began to indicate a tight race, President Trump traveled to West Virginia in October to campaign for Miller.
 On the stump, Trump mocked Ojeda while making a point of pronouncing Ojeda's last name while affecting an Hispanic accent.

 On November 6, 2018, Ojeda was defeated in the general election by 12 points, winning 44% of the vote to Miller's 56%.
 For Democrats, this was a 32-point improvement in performance from the previous election, where the Democrat won only 24% to the Republican's 68%.
 According to FiveThirtyEight, Ojeda outperformed his district's partisan lean by 25%, the strongest showing for a non-incumbent.